qualcomm/resource-tuner/docs/README.md

 |   1    |   "big"    |
 |   2    |    "prime" |

-resource-tuner reads machine topology and prepares logical to physical table dynamically in the init phase, similar to below one
+URM reads machine topology and prepares logical to physical table dynamically in the init phase, similar to below one
 | LgcId  |  PhyId  |
 |--------|---------|
 |   0    |     0   |